shreyak-05/Teleop-and-Proportional-Controller/README.md

 3. **Configure RViz**:

-  - Add the "RobotModel" display type.Set the topic to /robot_description and fixed frame to base_link to visualize the robot model.
+  - Add the "RobotModel" display type.
+Set the topic to /robot_description and fixed frame to base_link to visualize the robot model.
   - In RViz, add the "LaserScan" display type.
 Set the topic to /scan_relay to visualize the incoming LiDAR points.